captain-noob/vulnscanner/README.md

 # VULN-SCANNER

 **vulnscan** is a web application **source code vulnerability scanner** (now we are developing for PHP applications).
-It could be used to detect if target project contain any known vulnerabilitys.
+It could be used to detect if target project contain any known vulnerabilities.
 One of the best ways we can do that is to help developers and security professionals improve the web application they are producing that everyone else relies on.